State On-Road Mobile Source Emissions Reductions Report - Georgia

 In the line graphs below, FHWA has shifted the "Year" label in the x-axis back by one year, from Data Reporting Year to Data Collection Year.
 More information

-The information displayed is provided by the State in their 2018 Baseline Performance Period Report (BPP) and has not been edited by FHWA.
+The information displayed is provided by the State Department of Transportation (DOT) in their 2018 Baseline Performance Report, and 2020 Mid Performance Period (MPP) Progress Report and has not been edited by FHWA.
 Any questions about individual State reports should be directed to the respective State DOT.

-Please note: FHWA posted baseline data from State BPP reports to help bring context to their performance targets.
-This data may result in some discrepancies among published DOT performance data due to data sources and reporting years used when establishing the performance targets.
+Please note: FHWA has posted data from State DOT reports to help bring context to their performance targets.
+This data may result in some discrepancies among published State DOT performance data due to data sources and reporting years used when establishing the performance targets.

 Total Emission Reduction Measure is the 2-year and 4-year cumulative estimated emission reductions, for all CMAQ funded projects, of each applicable criteria pollutant (ozone (O3), carbon monoxide (CO), and particulate matter (PM2.5 and PM10)) and precursor (volatile organic compounds (VOC) and oxides of nitrogen NOx)) for which the area is designated nonattainment or maintenance.